 This final section of the book has a few appendices, that focus on specific side issues worth considering, but out of the flow of the text.
-There is a short history of the Pascal and Object Pascal languages, a glossary, and a short section on getting started with the Delphi and Appmethod development environments.
+There is a short history of the Pascal and Object Pascal languages and a glossary.